lpillmann/covid19-vaccination-data-pipeline/README.md

 ### Pipeline
 The data pipeline was automated using Airflow.
 It is comprised of four major steps:
-1. **Extract data from the sources to AWS S3**: this is done using [Singer standard](https://github.com/singer-io/getting-started).
+1. **Extract data from the sources to S3**: this is done using the [Singer standard](https://www.singer.io/).
 The [Open Data SUS tap](https://github.com/lpillmann/tap-opendatasus) was developed from scratch as part of the project.
 The [S3 CSV target](https://github.com/lpillmann/pipelinewise-target-s3-csv) was adapted from existing one.
 Airflow `BashOperator` was used to run the tap & target.
 1. **Load data from S3 to Redshift**: use of `COPY` statement with custom built operators (`CopyCsvToRedshiftOperator` and `CopyCsvToRedshiftPartionedOperator`).
 1. **Transform data into dimensional model**: transformations were done using SQL on top of Redshift, using layers of processing (`raw`, `staging` and `dimensional`) and the custom built operator `RedshiftQueryOperator`.
 1. **Data quality checks**: implemented using SQL with custom operator `DataQualityOperator` that compares the test query result with the expected value provided by the user.